 Holding the record for the world’s longest ears, the basset hound was bred for land activities like hunting and tracking.
 With short legs and a dense bone structure, bassets will gladly sniff out a trail so long as water is not an obstacle.
 They technically can swim, according to Just Basset Hounds, but they aren’t very good at it.
 Because of the short leg factor and the fact that they carry two-thirds of their weight in the front of their bodies, they’re kind of a recipe for water disaster.

-For cool summer bonding time, try freezing healthy snacks for your basset to sniff out.
-This will allow your dogs' natural hunting abilities to shine through while getting rewarded with a cool treat.
+For cool summer bonding time without the water hazard, try freezing healthy snacks for your basset to sniff out.
+This will allow your dog’s natural hunting abilities to shine through while getting rewarded with a cool treat.

 Cute and cuddly, the Maltese feels better sitting on your lap than treading water.
 While this breed is fully capable of paddling, other health issues may arise from water play.
 Because they are prone to chills, arthritis and rheumatism, taking your Maltese on a swimming adventure could worsen these common breed concerns.
 But that’s OK, because they’re much bigger fans of warm cuddling than cold swimming.